-The maker of that medical product causing serious injuries could be liable to pay you substantial financial compensation to cover past medical costs, future medical care and physical therapy, and additional surgeries.
+The maker of that medical product causing severe injuries could be liable to pay you substantial financial compensation to cover past medical costs, future medical care and physical therapy, and additional surgeries.

 Let a personal injury attorney from our law firm help you recover compensation if your legal issue involves medical malpractice, a malfunctioning medical product, or another medical issue.

-At Rosenfeld Injury Lawyers, LLC, you pay no out-of-pocket expenses and owe your experienced medical device attorney nothing until we settle your successful case.
+At Rosenfeld Injury Lawyers, LLC, you pay no out-of-pocket expenses and owe your experienced defective medical device lawyer nothing until your attorney settles your case.

-All confidential or sensitive information you share with your personal injury attorney remains private through an attorney-client relationship.
+All confidential or sensitive information you share with your personal injury attorney remains private through an attorney-client relationship during the legal process.